Geoff Alday

 In progress

-Reshaping how we build software at Lirio in an AI-native environment
+Reshaping how we make products in an AI-native world.

-Rooster is an AI-curated morning paper that uses a multi-step LLM pipeline to assemble news, weather, and content in a warm Southern voice.
-I designed and built the whole thing, shipping a functional prototype in eight days and the MVP two weeks later — roughly 75 hours across early mornings, nights, and weekends.
+Rooster is an AI-curated morning paper that transforms news, weather, and personalized content into a conversational daily digest delivered in a warm Southern voice.
+I designed and built the whole thing, shipping a prototype in eight days and the MVP two weeks later — roughly 75 hours across early mornings, nights, and weekends.

 Try Rooster

-Cut content approval time 75% and unlocked revenue blocked by a spreadsheet.
+Cut content approval time 75% and removed a major operational bottleneck.

-Lirio's behavioral science content lived in one 50-column spreadsheet that blocked every client launch and delayed revenue by months.
-I designed a custom CMS — four months, zero to production — that gave teams one source of truth, cut approval time 75%, and turned a bottleneck into a pipeline.
+Lirio’s behavioral science content lived in a 50-column spreadsheet that slowed every client launch and delayed revenue for months.
+I designed a custom CMS that gave teams a shared source of truth, cut approval time 75%, and turned a fragile manual process into a scalable workflow.

 Lirio CMS